KasparEtter/ef1p/internet/index.md

 While the first line is different, both HTTP requests and responses continue with
 [header fields](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)
-(with each field on a separate line formatted as `key: value`), an empty line, and an optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body).
+an empty line,
+and an optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body).
+Each header field is formatted as `key: value` on a separate line.
 If you request a file,
-the body of the request is usually empty, whereas the body of the response contains the file (assuming the request was successful).
+the body of the request is usually empty, whereas the body of the response contains the file, assuming that the request was successful.
-If, on the other hand, you submit data
-(such as your username and password in a login form), the request contains this data in its body, whereas the body of the response could be empty, for example, when your browser is being redirected to a different page.
+If, on the other hand, you submit data, such as your username and password in a login form, the request contains this data in its body, whereas the body of the response could be empty, for example, when your browser is being redirected to a different page.